Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Day 1 – Arrival in Kyoto and Mibubojocho Area and Nishiki Market

-We arrived in Kyoto around lunchtime, checked into ORI Kyoto, and after grabbing a bite to eat, we wandered around the Mibubojocho area.
+We arrived in Kyoto around lunchtime, checked into ORI Kyoto, and after grabbing a bite to eat, wandered around the Mibubojocho area.
 It didn’t take long to notice that something was going on in the city.
 It turned out to be preparations for Kyoto’s main festival, the Gion Matsuri, which takes place every July.
 The highlight of the festival is the Yamaboko Junko parade, where beautifully decorated floats make their way through Kyoto’s main streets.

 .